ros2/ros2_documentation/source/How-To-Guides/Launch-file-different-formats.rst

   Guides/Launch-file-different-formats

-Using Python, XML, and YAML for ROS 2 Launch Files
+Using XML, YAML, and Python for ROS 2 Launch Files
 ==================================================

 .. contents:: Table of Contents